darin-momayezi/Autoencoders/README.md

   width="250" height="250">
 </p>

 This is exactly what we expected.
-For both the high and low frequency components the Autoencoder learned nothing past the first latent dimension while for their sum it learned nothing beyond the first two latent dimensions.
+For both the high and low frequency components the Autoencoder learned nothing past the first latent dimension while for their sum it learned nothing beyond the second latent dimension.
 In other words, the individual components are one dimensional and their sum is two dimensional as expected. <br/> <br/>
 Now, we know that the Autoencoder CAN learn this data with the proper amount of dimensions, but WHAT does it learn?
 Does it learn what a cosine is or does it find some abstract representation?
 Below is the plot of the latent space for the entire solution (i.e., the sum of the cosines).
 <p align="center">
 <img